Myorignl/Final_Project-/README.md

 [Results_no_APOT](https://user-images.githubusercontent.com/106631875/198459162-8f3f9024-ce6b-434c-a962-a155c8a237fe.png)

-Looking closer at the top 5 importances, there seemed to be a strong relationsip with the APOT (wait time).
-On closure examination, the top 5 importances seemed to all be related.
-After further pre-processing our data, the model was run again with the index (renamed record), hospital code, lat and long dropped.
+Looking closer at the top 5 features, there seemed to be a strong relationsip with the APOT (wait time).
+Upon closer examination, the top 5 features appear to be related.
+After further pre-processing our data, the model was run again with the index (renamed id), hospital code, lat and long dropped.

 ### Preliminary Machine Learning Conclusions